seqeralabs/tower-cli/USAGE.md

 All of these can be added with the `tw credentials add <provider>` command as highlighted in the next section.

-**NOTE**: The default workspace is the user workspace, which could be overridden by the `TOWER_WORKSPACE_ID` env variable or the `--workspace` argument for various commands.
+**NOTE**: The default Workspace used by the CLI is the user Workspace.
+Use the `TOWER_WORKSPACE_ID` environment variable or the `--workspace` parameter to override this behaviour.

 #### Adding credentials to a workspace